chatgut/searchService3/README.md

 # Searchservice
 This microservice runs on port 8004 and enables users to search message content using Elasticsearch.
-It is dependent on Elasticsearch and RabbitMQ.
+Searchservice depends on Elasticsearch and RabbitMQ.
 ___

-## Expected format
+## Expected Format
-Searchservice listens on the queue `messages` on rabbitMQ and expects messages posted as jsonDocument in this format:
+Search Service listens on the `messages` queue in RabbitMQ and expects messages posted in the following JSON document format:
 ```
+json
 {
     "_id": {
             "$oid": "664752b07daf56ec5f3e6bca"